navidcy/Instabilities-in-Fluids/README.md

 This repository contains notes and material for the class "Instabilities in Fluids" (EMSC3050/EMSC4050/EMSC8014) taught in 2018 at the Australian National University.

 The main subject of the class is hydrodynamic instabilities.
-It is aimed to provide with the students both analytical and numerical skills to attack problems in hydrodynamic stability and also understand the undelying physical mechanisms responsible for those istabilities.
+It is aimed to provide with the students both analytical and numerical skills to attack problems in hydrodynamic stability and also understand the underlying physical mechanisms responsible for those instabilities.

 The first 2-3 lectures consist a gentle stroll through the Kelvin-Helmholtz instability, a manifestation of which is seen in the clouds over Mount Duval, NSW below: